 Again, it was apparently my fault that we’d had (yet another) falling out and it was, once again, my fault that she decided to fly to California to be with him even though the ink was barely dry on their divorce papers, having signed them less than two weeks prior.
 But Julia was so angry at me that I had gotten upset when she promised to spend Thanksgiving with me and my family, only to turn around and spend Thanksgiving with her family and, to add insult to injury, a little salt to the wound, as it were, she made it a point to let me know I was not invited to the familial celebration because her mother, her originating narcissist, didn’t like me even though she’d never actually met me.
 Nope.
 Not even once.
 She simply didn’t like me because, as I was later told, I’m an American and I would never embrace, let alone understand their Russian culture and heritage.
 This despite the fact that I was learning Russian so I could talk to her mother in their native language and had discussed with Julia, on more than one occasion, that I felt a dual-language household would allow our children to embrace their Russian roots as well as the American culture into which they’d be immersed.

 Needless to say, I was furious.
 But not at first.
 At first, I was simply hurt.
 How she could and would make promises to spend Thanksgiving day with her family, and then meet me and spend the remainder of the holiday with my family and me…I was beyond hurt.
 And as I sat there, stewing, I began to focus and fixate, dwell and obsess over the fact that not only had she made a steadfast, heartfelt promise to spend our first holiday together, it was a mere month or so after the conclusion of the most recent discard phase where she had spent a solid two weeks hoovering me back in.
 I was growing angrier and angrier by the minute.
 So, when she texted me well after 10 PM saying she was exhausted and just wanted to go home, I ignored her text, just as I ignored her follow-up phone call when I failed to give her the expected pleading reply to her text.
+In fact, I decided, this time, I was going to discard her.
+That being said, I didn’t call, text, or email her.
+Which wasn’t too difficult, at least initially, considering she wasn’t making any effort to talk to me or reconcile the pain she had most recently wrought.

 As I said, I was completely unaware of what she was doing, and with whom she was doing it, until Christmas Eve.
-I was at a friend’s place, celebrating Christmas, well, let’s be honest, I was at my friend’s place trying to distract myself from the fact that I wasn’t spending Christmas with the person whom I wished to be spending it.
+I was at a friend’s place, celebrating Christmas, well, let’s be honest: I was at my friend’s place trying to distract myself from the fact that I wasn’t spending Christmas with the person whom I wished to be spending it.
 I’d forgotten that my friend’s wife had recently become Facebook friends with Julia.
-As we were sitting in their living room, quasi-conversing, quasi-watching a holiday special, my friend’s wife was perusing Facebook and leisurely shared, “Well, it looks like your Russian princess is celebrating Christmas in California.”
+As we were sitting in the living room, quasi-conversing, quasi-watching a holiday special, my friend’s wife was perusing Facebook and leisurely shared, “Well, it looks like your Russian princess is celebrating Christmas in California.”
 My buddy and I just looked at each other – him with a look of, “Oh, shit!” and me with a look of, “What the f**k?!”
-My friend had a few choice words for his wife and why she would choose to say something like this, especially on Christmas Eve.
+My friend had a few choice words for his wife on why she would choose to share something like this, especially on Christmas Eve.
 I simply left.
 This had turned out to be one of the worst Christmases I’d ever experienced and I just wanted it to be over.

 Of course, Julia finally returned from California and, as narcissists do, she successfully hoovered me back into her embraces and under her spell with very little effort.
 Part of that hoovering process was her sharing with me how “horrible” her time in California was.
 How Mr. B. was his usual asinine self and she couldn’t wait to get back home to see me.
 How the longer she spent with him, the more she appreciated me and my love.
 Blah-blah-blah.
 The funny thing is, from all the photographs she was posting on Facebook, which she apparently forgot I could see, it appeared as though she was having quite a frabjous time with Mr. B. The only hiccup in her festivities was when she almost overdosed on marijuana gummies.
 Yup, you read that right.
 She had apparently found a plastic bag of gummies in Mr. B’s glovebox after they’d had a nice dinner out.
 And, being one who enjoys a little something sweet after a meal, whilst he was fueling up the Bentley, she popped a half-dozen or so gummies, unaware that she was only supposed to take ½ of one.